immcantation/scoper/docs/install.md

 Download
 -------------------------------------------------------------------------------

-The latest stable release of Scoper can be downloaded from [CRAN](http://cran.rstudio.com/web/packages/scoper) or [Bitbucket](https://bitbucket.org/kleinstein/scoper/downloads).
+The latest stable release of SCOPer can be downloaded from [CRAN](http://cran.rstudio.com/web/packages/scoper) or [Bitbucket](https://bitbucket.org/kleinstein/scoper/downloads).

 Installing Released Versions
 -------------------------------------------------------------------------------

-The simplest way to install Scoper is via CRAN:
+The simplest way to install SCOPer is via CRAN:

 ```R
 install.packages("scoper")